The Best Things To Do In Buenos Aires Argentina

 Where To Take The Best Photos Around The Obelisk

-Don’t miss to take a photo of yourself with the iconic gigantic BA letters beside the Obelisk.
+One of the touristy things to do in Buenos Aires you can’t miss is to take a photo of yourself with the iconic gigantic BA letters beside the Obelisk.
 You will most probably have to wait in line to take a picture, but it’s worth it.

 Another good place to take a photo of the Obelisk is the Escalinatas – Diagonal Norte.
 These are stairs with a panoramic terrace to the Northwest of the Obelisk.